-We will examine researcher beliefs about the focal effect and research generalizability for each study separately.
-Relationships among researcher characteristics, mean Brier scores, mean absolute effect size differences, and the researcher beliefs items will be examined and reported in correlation tables.
+Researcher We will examine researcher beliefs about the focal effect and research generalizability will be examined for each study separately.
+Relationships among researcher characteristics, mean Brier scores, mean absolute effect size differences, mean Brier scores, and the researcher beliefs items will be examined and reported in correlation tables.
 Mixed ANOVAs will compare differences between the three generalizability belief items according to category (i.e., psychology overall, study subfield, and focal effect).
 We will use post hoc pairwise comparisons with Satherwaite adjusted degrees of freedom to examine simple effects.